moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-concepts.md

 - 👭🏻 Where possible joins should be done separately to calculations.
 This is to make the code neater, we expect the table each columns comes from to be referenced and therefore can make calculations overly complicated if a join is also being performed. (see example at the end of the section)
 - 📖 CTE names should be as verbose as needed to convey what they do e.g. `events_joined_to_users` instead of `user_events` (this could be a good model name, but does not describe a specific function or transformation).
 - 🌉 CTEs that are duplicated across models should be pulled out into their own intermediate models.
 Look out for chunks of repeated logic that should be refactored into their own model.
 - 🔚 The last line of a model should be a `select *` from your final output CTE.
-This makes it easy to materialize and audit the output from different steps in the model as you're developing it.
+This makes it easy to materialise and audit the output from different steps in the model as you're developing it.
 You just change the CTE referenced in the `select` statement to see the output from that step.

 ## Model configuration